 The prefix semi- refers to “half” or “less than full”.
-So, by simple definition semi-automatic would refer to a weapon that is less than full-automatic.
+So, by definition alone semi-automatic would refer to a weapon that is less than full-automatic (machine gun).
 Yet, many conversations and even news agencies tend to treat them the same.

 Full-automatic weapons usually (but not always) have a semi-auto function but also have an additional select-fire setting that allows the user to hold the trigger down.
-The weapon then cycles continuously until the trigger is let go or the magazine runs empty.
+The weapon then cycles continuously until the trigger is released or the magazine runs empty.